History and exam

 herpes simplex virus type 1 (HSV-1) infection

-Meta-analysis has suggested that HSV-1 infection is a risk factor for Alzheimer disease.[64]
+Meta-analysis has suggested that HSV-1 infection is a risk factor for Alzheimer's disease.[64]

 elevated plasma homocysteine level

-Meta-analysis has demonstrated a significant positive association between general anesthesia and Alzheimer disease.
-However, it was not possible to discriminate the influence of general anesthesia from the effect of surgery itself; further studies are needed.[69]
-Small studies of anesthesia without surgery have not confirmed the effect of anesthesia on cognition.[70]
+Meta-analysis has demonstrated a significant positive association between general anaesthesia and Alzheimer's disease.
+However, it was not possible to discriminate the influence of general anaesthesia from the effect of surgery itself; further studies are needed.[69]
+Small studies of anaesthesia without surgery have not confirmed the effect of anaesthesia on cognition.[70]

 Use of this content is subject to our disclaimer